-All of the CLOs were addressed and assessed; however, only CLO 4 the analytical writing component was reported for the 2018-2019 academic year.
+All of the CLOs were addressed and assessed; however, only CLO 4 the analytical writing component was reported for the 2019-2020 academic year.

 3. Which CLOs are being addressed in your assessment plan next academic year?
-(2019-2020)
+(2020-2021)

-The department will implement a new assessment plan in Fall 2019, which includes a new rubric and standard assignment.
+The department will continue with a new assessment plan that was first implemented in Fall 2019, and included a new rubric and standard assignment.
 This new plan will more effectively measure literary analysis and knowledge of literary context so that we may be able to gather data on these skills more efficiently.